Moyne Drive Sanitary Sewer Realignment

 300 block of Moyne Drive

-• work will begin to complete the sanitary lift station adjacent to the Moyne Drive cul-de-sac
+• work continues on the sanitary lift station adjacent to the Moyne Drive cul-de-sac

-• construction equipment and materials will be staged on the Moyne Drive cul-de-sac, requiring temporary parking restrictions
+• construction equipment and materials will be staged in the area, requiring temporary parking restrictions

 • residential access will remain; however, there may be temporary delays

-• trail access from Moyne Drive to the Capilano Pacific Trail will be temporarily closed for safety starting on Monday, April 22 until the work is completed, estimated to be this summer
+• trail access from Moyne Drive to the Capilano Pacific Trail remains closed for safety

 • construction-related traffic on Taylor Way, Stevens Drive, Rabbit Lane, and Moyne Drive